intnsity/hugo/hugo-site/content/_index.md

 ---
-title: "Welcome to Blowfish! :tada:"
+title: "Welcome to Intnsity! :tada:"
 description: "This is a demo of the Blowfish theme for Hugo."
 ---